RespiraWorks/Ventilator/software/bootstrap/README.md

 When the machine boots, you should see an icon that says `Ventilator update` on the desktop.
 Either double-click or use the touch screen to run this shortcut.
 This will build the graphical interface and controller software, and deploy the latter to the STM32.

-**NOTE:** You may also want to check that audio is set to be piped to `HDMI` rather than the `AV Jack` by right clicking on the volume icon in the task bar.
+**NOTE:** You may also want to check that audio is set to be piped to `HDMI` rather than the `AV Jack` by right-clicking on the volume icon in the task bar.

 ## What you have available